ki94mach/SpeakToDo/VERIFICATION_GUIDE.md

-# 🔍 Voice-to-Monday.com Task Verification Guide
+# 🔍 SpeakToDo Verification Guide

-This guide will help you verify that voice messages are successfully creating tasks in Monday.com.
+This guide will help you verify that voice messages are successfully creating tasks in Monday.com using SpeakToDo.

 ## 📋 Quick Verification Methods